-NASA Strips Of MPs Aisha Jumwa, Chris Wamalwa House Positions For Being "Disloyal" -
+Aisha Jumwa, Chris Wamalwa Among MPs Striped Of House Positions For Being "Disloyal" -

 Malindi Member of Parliament Aisha Jumwa and her Kiminini counterpart Chris Wamwalwa have been dealt a blow after the National Super Alliance (NASA) coalition stripped them of House roles.

-Jumwa a perceived ODM rebel was removed from the Parliamentary Service Commission and will be replaced by Likoni MP Mishi Mboko.
+Jumwa a perceived ODM rebel was removed from the Parliamentary Service Commission where she served as a member and will be replaced by Likoni MP Mishi Mboko.

+Jumwa was also kicked out of the Service Facility Committee for a period of six months.

 Wamalwa, a member of the Ford Kenya party, was voted out as deputy minority and replaced by Tongaren MP Eseli Simiyu, the Ford Kenya secretary-general.

-The MPs were axed during the NASA coalition Parliamentary Group meeting on Thursday.

-National Assembly Minority Whip Junet Mohamed accused the two of being disloyal.
+The MPs were among eight others axed during the NASA coalition Parliamentary Group meeting on Thursday.
+They are accused of being disloyal.

-“Party position and privileges must all times serve the party,” Junet said on Thursday.
+“Parliament is a House of political parties and coalitions of parties.
+Party Cohesion and Discipline are therefore critical to the proper conduct of parliamentary business, ” said Junet.

+Read: Errant Aisha Jumwa, Chris Wamalwa Set To Lose Key Parliamentary Positions as ODM Cracks Whip

 On Wednesday Junet, who doubles up as Suna East MP, threatened to table the names of the “errant” legislators during the meeting.